Led Zeppelin's Road Manager Is Still a Badass

 Richard Cole (left) with Jimmy Page and Robert Plant.
 Photo courtesy of Cole

 I'm standing outside a Tesco gas station in London's posh Notting Hill, waiting to meet Led Zeppelin and the Who’s legendary road manager, Richard Cole.
-He shows up right at 6 PM with the sharp punctuality only a road manager could have.
-We go to the local hardware store, and with a buoyant intensity that never breaks, he declares to the clerk, "It appears my scissors have run out of power."
+He shows up right at 6pm with the sharp punctuality only a road manager could have.
+We go to a local DIY shop, and with a buoyant intensity that never breaks, he declares to the clerk, "It appears my scissors have run out of power."
 He slams the tape-wrapped scissors on the counter.
 Even though Cole doesn’t have the receipt and can only vaguely remember that he bought them in November, the clerk doesn’t hesitate to give him a new pair.

 It all happens so fast that at first I thought he was actually stealing them.
 He shouts for me to hurry up as his crimson suede loafers peel back out onto the road.
 Cole never stops moving.

-Cole grew up in postwar London and—like many other children of his time—became enamored with the rock 'n' roll music that had slowly seeped over the Atlantic in the late 50s.
+Cole grew up in postwar London and – like many other children of his time – became enamoured with the rock 'n' roll music that had slowly seeped over the Atlantic in the late 50s.

 In 1961, at age 15, he left school to begin working as a scaffolder in North London and immersing himself in the local mod scene.
 "We were the first and the best.
 We were the true mods, my mates and I," Cole says at dinner, once I finally get him to sit still.